kwstanths/vviewer/README.md

 # vviewer
-A 3D model viewer and scene editor written in Vulkan and Qt.
-Includes a rendering engine that can be built separately as a standalone library, and a UI editor built with Qt
+A 3D scene editor, a real time renderer and an offline path tracer written in Vulkan and Qt.
+The rendering engine can be built separately as a standalone library

 ## Features
 * Import 3D models, textures and equirectangular HDRI maps
 * Create Physically Based or Lambert materials
 * Add Point/Directional/Mesh lights
 * Export/Import scenes
-* Launch a GPU path tracer with a denoiser
+* Launch a GPU path traced render
+* Denoiser
+* Depth of field

 ## Dependencies
+### vengine library
 * Vulkan.
 Make sure the VULKAN_SDK environment variable points to the installation folder.
 Version tested 1.3.204.1
 * assimp.
 Look into src/lib/SetupEnvironment.cmake and edit the assimp paths based on your installation.
 Version tested 5.2.5
 * [OpenImageDenoise](https://github.com/OpenImageDenoise/oidn).
 Install or build from source OpenImageDenoise